 You can buy boxing hand wraps from most major fitness retailers.
-It’s recommended to purchase a few different sets at a time so you can wash them regularly but still have a fresh pair ready for each workout.
-FightCamp also offers boxing quick wraps as part of the equipment package.
+It’s recommended to purchase a few different sets at a time so you can wash them regularly and still have a fresh pair ready for each workout.
+FightCamp also offers boxing traditional hand wraps and includes quick wraps as part of the equipment package.

 What Size Hand Wraps Should I Get For Boxing?

 Boxing hand wraps are typically 15-18 feet long, which is a lot of material to wrap!
 The length of boxing hand wraps for you is determined by the size of your hands and how much extra padding you prefer.
 If you have smaller hands, consider going with a shorter wrap to start, and feel how comfortable it is in your boxing gloves.
 In the end, which wraps you choose comes down to your own personal preference.

 Are you ready to glove up and start training like a fighter?
 Get access to hundreds of boxing, kickboxing, strength, conditioning, recovery, and stretching workouts that will push you mentally and physically.
 Download the FREE FightCamp App and train with real fighters from the comfort of your own home.